7gr4g0n338/IELTS/Writing Topics/The second test.md

 the first reason I love reading book is that it is very interesting to discovery new things in books.
 Books make me open the mindset about how way everything active. moreover, I can apply all things i read to my life and see happened results.
 For example, I tried to apply a lesson about "How to understand a girl" to help my girl friend when she sad and I realized that a girl is a problem.
 So it's mission impossible.
 It's a great way to connect to friends by sharing your experience and finding common opinions.
 Finnaly, reading book make man become a gentleman.

+## Describe a memorable experience at university

+What the experience was?

+When it happened?

+Who was involved?

+Why it was memorable?

+There are many things that I experienced at university and one of my most memorable experience is teaching for many student of my ages.
+This had happened for 4 years ago, when I was in 2 year of university.<br/>

+That involved my friends include Duoc, Lan, Hieu and a few other friends.
+We built a team to teach all students which need revise all knowledge of subjects before joining exams. <br/>

+The experience was memorable for several reason.
+First, We started a team with 9 member and then up to 40 member with 20 subjects which we teached.
+Additionally, We helped many students get A or B+ grade when the exam season was coming.
+So i'm very happy and pround of friends when my friends show their grade table.
+And then We decided to record teaching video and upload them to website to reduce time for students and spend time to explain every student's questions.
+It's really effective and useful for both my team and my students.
+Another reason, I realized the importance of consistency between members and leader before doing anything.
+If you are not consistency, you will have big problems with everybody.
+And this reason, We broke up with Hieu when He did not allow us to know about the amount of students registered.